 But there’s a key difference today, in that new technologies and management approaches like agile development create organizations that can sit on that knife’s edge between managing strategic disruption and crumbling apart in chaos.
 The implication for organizations is how will you create the strategic imperative to build resilience and adaptability into the organization so that you can disrupt yourself and your industry — rather than be disrupted.
 I’ll be researching how organizations create a strategy to become a disruptive organization, one that can identify and capitalize on The Disruptor, that unique leader who can identify a disruptive opportunity and pull the resources, people, processes, and most importantly, culture, into a coherent strategy.

 The year 2014 will mark the 20th anniversary of the World Wide Web.
-This means that people entering their 40’s — the time when they come into positions of power and responsibilities in organization — have had spent their entire professional career with the Internet.
-They will think digital first, integrating mobile and social holistically into the strategies that they develop for their departments and eventually, companies.
+This means that people entering their forties — the time when they come into positions of power and responsibilities in organization — have spent their entire professional career with the Internet.
+They will think digital first, integrating mobile and social holistically into the strategies that they develop for their departments and, eventually, companies.
 The implications for companies is that this is going to inevitably set up conflicts in executive board rooms.
-If these up and coming Digital Executives are not given the support and latitude they need to fulfill their vision, they will leave. and their mindsets will set the directions.
+If these up-and-coming Digital Executives are not given the support and latitude they need to fulfill their vision, they will leave.
+And their mindsets will set the directions.

 Implications: Clash of the board room as senior board members who are not digital natives will have to align with the strategies being created by a digitally-minded executive team.

-At the end of 2013, Pew Internet Research released a report that showed every demographic group in the US had the majority of people online using social networking sites.
-And the Seniors — those age 65 or more were not far behind with 43% of those that are Internet users using social networking sites.
-And overall, 72% of ALL Internet users are social.
+At the end of 2013, Pew Internet Research released a report which showed that every demographic group in the US had the majority of people online using social networking sites.
+And the Seniors — those aged 65 or more — were not far behind, with 43% of those who are Internet users using social networking sites.
+Overall, 72% of all Internet users are social.
 So if you think “social” is still something that is done only by the young, you need to get your facts straight.
 The implications are that your customers and your employees are social in their personal lives — and you’re missing out on precious relationship-building opportunities if you don’t respect this medium.
 That said, there is almost an allergic reaction to “social” in some enterprises, especially when it comes its internal use.
 So we’ll see a gradual usurping of social initiatives into overall digital strategies — which should be the case as it becomes more integrated and feature, rather than a destination.

 In speaking with HR professionals over the past decade, one of the biggest things keeping them up at night is how to tap into and engage what they perceive as their biggest assets — employees.
 What’s changed over the past year is that it’s now also the concern of business line leaders as well as the rest of the C-Suite.
 They all see that engaging and involving the workforce from anything from driving innovation to engaging directly with customers can create a powerful and sustainable competitive advantage.
 But here’s the rub — most companies lack the culture and leadership mindset to do this.
 My research in this area is closely linked to the Future of Work research, but looks at how the combination of strategy and technology creates engaged and empowered employees.
 I’ll be looking at how collaborative and social platforms are merging, and which day-to-day activities make the most sense tackle first.